Salary

 In addition to education and certification, it’s also important that you complete an internship before graduation.
 Internships allow you to gain experience in the field while still in school and can greatly increase your chances of finding a job after graduation.
 While some internships are paid, others are unpaid and will give you college credit instead; so be sure to find out what the employment requirements are when considering an internship opportunity.
 Internships provide a great chance for students to try out different types of positions within the field so they can find the one that fits them best.

-READ This: Site Reliability Engineer Salary: Requirements and Skills
+READ This: Archivist Salary: Scope, Requirements and Universities

 Get licensed.